Asgard-DP/KaseiCoin-Crowdsale/README.md

 Smart Contract On Locla Ethereum Blockchain that deploys crowsdale contract to purchase KaseiCoin 'KAI' or KasieCoin Tokens.

-In this assigment we will be using blockchain decknology to define a new Crypto Currency to colonize Mars .
+In this assigment we will be using blockchain Technology to define a new Crypto Currency to colonize Mars .

 Kasai Coin will be a fungable token that is ERC-20 compliant.
-The crowsale contract will allow people to are moving to mars exchange Ether to KaseiCoin.
+The crowdsale contract will allow people to are moving to mars exchange Ether to KaseiCoin.

 # Evaluations